dedecastrobr/seu-bot/README.md

 python main.py
 ```

-This will start the bot and it will begin executing the commands as per your configuration.
+This will start the bot and it will begin executing it as per your configuration.
+If everything is fine you should be able to control it with the controller.

 ## 🤝 Contributing